kallianaa/kallianaa/README.md

 - 👀 I’m interested in learn programming
 - 🌱 I’m currently learning Java
 - 📫 How to reach me can you send me an email: kalliana.glaeser@gmail.com
-- ⚡ Fun fact: Working with Técnica de Segurança do Trabalho.
+- ⚡ Fun fact: Working with SST.

 <!---
 kallianaa/kallianaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.